glfarias/HelloUser/README.md

-# HelloUser
+# 👋 HelloUser

-Inspired by the classic "Hello, World!" — the traditional first program when learning a new language - This project is called **HelloUser** because it's my very first program that interacts with and stores information about users.
+Inspired by the classic "Hello, World!", the traditional first program when learning a new language, this project is called **HelloUser** because it's my very first program.

-Consists in a beginner-friendly system project made with Python, which manages user registrations by saving names and ages to a .txt file.
+It's a friendly system that manages user registrations by saving names and ages to a .txt file.
-This project can easily be extended in the future to include more fields or use other storage formats like JSON or databases.

-by glfarias
+This project provides a strong foundation for future improvements, such as adding more user details and features, as well as switching to more advanced storage formats.

+**(The menu options and files are in a language other than English)**

+### 🚧 **IN PROGRESS** 🚧